Skin and hair changes during pregnancy

 Feeling Itchy During Pregnancy

-About 1 in 100 women develop an itchy rash during their third trimester, most often after 34 weeks.
+A small number of women develop an itchy rash during their third trimester, most often after 34 weeks.

 - You may have itchy red bumps, often in large patches.